Tinglok/academic-homepage/content/home/experience.md

   description = """
   Responsibilities include:

-  * Learning the end-to-end voice conversion task that based on deep learning.
+  * Trying to provide front-end Noise Reduction and Source Separation for Speaker Recognition and Speaker Diarization tasks.
-  * Trying to provide front-end noise reduction and separation for speech recognition, voiceprint recognition and speaker diarization tasks.
+  * Learning the end-to-end Voice Conversion task that based on Deep Learning.
   """

 [[experience]]